homiedopie/beberlei.de/2009/01/23/zend-form-and-the-model-yet-another-perspective-using-a-mediator.rst

 withdraw the given amount of money.
 If any of those exceptions is thrown the Model does not accept the form data and the form will have to be displayed again for the client showing the new error message that was returned from the model.
-The controller handling this process would lool like this:
+The controller handling this process would look like this:

     ::